E1pp/weave/docs/advanced.md

 If you futures are cancellable and you don't do (and you shouldn't do) anything heavy in the cancellation path, differences between normal and `no_alloc` semantic will be irrelevant to you.
 If that is so, you should use `no_alloc` exclusively as it is more optimal, and also helps to partially alleviate one problem with the current cancellation model.

 ## 12. `[[nodiscard]]` and Cancellation
 Every future is marked `[[nodiscard]]` and you mustn't discard them.
-Technically, function signature compelition allow you to cheat this rule, but there is also a problem with cancellation:
+Technically, function signature completion allow you to cheat this rule, but there is also a problem with cancellation:
 ```cpp
 auto f = futures::Submit(pool, []{}) | futures::Start(); // memory is allocated by Start